jeanflower/CountryGame/README.md

 [Link to folder](jswebapp)

-This includes an HTML file for our gamel input fields to fill in and a button to click.
+This includes an HTML file for our game with input fields to fill in and a button to click.

 The response as shown when the button is clicked is computed on the client; in the browser.